Welcome, budding soil scientists. We have arrived at the Significance of Soil – Part II, and we are about to get our hands dirty in defining soil.

 The Rock Cycle

-The rock cycle is the process by which old rocks are weathered and degraded, and new rocks are formed.
-The cycle itself is initiated by external forces like temperature and pressure, which move the minerals that make up the rocks through different states.
-Through physical and chemical weathering, rocks can be broken down into soil; however, weathering is not the only factor in soil formation.
+The rock cycle is the process through which the weathering and degrading of old rocks forms new rocks.
+External forces, like temperature and pressure, initiate the cycle.
+These forces move the minerals that make up the rocks through different states.
+Through physical and chemical weathering, rocks are broken down into soil.
+However, weathering is not the only factor in soil formation.

 The Five Soil Forming Factors